ngocdh236/restaurants-search-endpoint/README.md

    `pip install -r requirements.txt`

-4. Go to 'app' folder in the project directory
+4. Go to folder 'app' in the project directory

+   `cd app`

 5. Run app in local environment: